From Battling My Son’s Screen Time Addiction to Building AI & Robotics Youth Foundation

 At first, I thought this was normal teenage behavior.
 But then came that Tuesday evening that changed everything.
 As I walked past his room during his online Spanish class, I caught a glimpse of his screen.
 Split between the Zoom window and a YouTube tab playing gaming shorts, his attention ping-ponged between conjugating verbs and watching 30-second Roblox clips.

 This pattern wasn’t isolated.
-I began noticing YouTube shorts playing during piano theory, gaming videos minimized during Chinese lessons.
+I began noticing YouTube shorts playing during piano theory online courses, gaming videos minimized during Chinese lessons.
 The multitasking was constant, his focus fractured.
 And then there was that glazed, disconnected look that had become all too familiar.
 When he finally logged off, he’d collapse on his bed, showing zero interest in anything else—no books, no outdoor activities, not even conversation.
 Just emptiness after the dopamine hit wore off.

 And he doesn’t even have a phone yet.
 No TikTok, no Instagram—just a computer, and it was enough to create this pattern I was desperately trying to break.